-- Goal 1: NSISD will create a culture that will improve student achievement and promote success for all students in all subject areas. - Goal 2: NSISD will assist Career and Technology Education (CTE) students in developing the knowledge, skills, and competencies necessary for a broad range of academic and career opportunities. - Goal 3: NSISD's English Learners (EL's) will achieve higher proficiency in the English language, reading fluency, and overall academic success. - NSISD's teachers and staff will continue to participate in quality/research-based professional growth - Goal 4: geared toward the needs of NSISD students, targeting interventions, differentiated instructional strategies, and student engagement. - Goal 5: NSISD schools will create and foster a culture that will provide a safe and drug free environment. - Goal 6: NSISD schools will promote a healthy and physically fit lifestyle. - Goal 7: All NSISD students will graduate from high school. - Goal 8: NSISD's student attendance rate will increase. - Goal 9: NSISD's parental, family, and community engagement will increase throughout the district.
+- Goal 1: NSISD will create a culture that will improve student achievement and promote success for all students in all subject areas. - NSISD will assist Career and Technology Education (CTE) students in developing the knowledge, skills, - Goal 2: and competencies necessary for a broad range of academic and career opportunities. - Goal 3: NSISD's English Learners (EL's) will achieve higher proficiency in the English language, reading fluency, and overall academic success.

+NSISD's teachers and staff will continue to participate in quality/research-based professional growth

+- Goal 4: geared toward the needs of NSISD students, targeting interventions, differentiated instructional strategies, and student engagement. - Goal 5: NSISD schools will create and foster a culture that will provide a safe and drug free environment. - Goal 6: NSISD schools will promote a healthy and physically fit lifestyle. - Goal 7: All NSISD students will graduate from high school. - Goal 8: NSISD's student attendance rate will increase. - Goal 9: NSISD's parental, family, and community engagement will increase throughout the district.

-GOAL 1: OBJECTIVE 1: READING / ENGLISH LANGUAGE ARTS All student groups will achieve acceptable passing rates in 2020.
-OBJECTIVE 2: WRITING All student groups will achieve acceptable passing rates in 2020.
-OBJECTIVE 3: MATH All student groups will achieve acceptable passing rates in 2020.
-OBJECTIVE 4: SCIENCE All student groups will achieve acceptable passing rates in 2020.
-OBJECTIVE 5: SOCIAL STUDIES All student groups will achieve acceptable passing rates in 2020.
-OBJECTIVE 6: COORDINATE FEDERAL AND STATE PROGRAMS All student groups will be served through the coordination of Federal and State Programs.
-NSISD will assist Career and Technology Education (CTE) students in developing the knowledge, skills, GOAL 2: and competencies necessary for a broad range of academic and career opportunities.
-GOAL 3:
+GOAL 1: OBJECTIVE 1: READING / ENGLISH LANGUAGE ARTS All student groups will achieve acceptable passing rates in 2021.

+OBJECTIVE 2: WRITING

+OBJECTIVE 3: MATH

+OBJECTIVE 4: SCIENCE

+OBJECTIVE 5: SOCIAL STUDIES

+OBJECTIVE 6: COORDINATE FEDERAL AND STATE PROGRAMS

+All student groups will be served through the coordination of Federal and State Programs.

-- GOAL 3: NSISD's English Learner (EL) students will achieve higher proficiency in the English language, reading fluency, and overall academic success. - SOAL 4: NSISD's teachers and staff will continue to participate in quality/research-based professional growth geared toward the needs of NSISD students, targeting interventions, differentiated instructional strategies, and student engagement. - GOAL 5: NSISD schools will create and foster a culture that will provide a safe and drug free environment. - GOAL 6: NSISD schools will promote a healthy and physically fit lifestyle. - GOAL 7: All NSISD students will graduate from high school. - GOAL 8: NSISD's student attendance rate will increase. - GOAL 9: NSISD's parental, family, and community engagement will increase throughout the district.
+- GOAL 2: NSISD will assist Career and Technology Education (CTE) students in developing the knowledge, skills, and competencies necessary for a broad range of academic and career opportunities. - GOAL 3: NSISD's English Learner (EL) students will achieve higher proficiency in the English language, reading fluency, and overall academic success. - GOAL 4: NSISD's teachers and staff will continue to participate in quality/research-based professional growth geared toward the needs of NSISD students, targeting interventions, differentiated instructional strategies, and student engagement. - GOAL 5: NSISD schools will create and foster a culture that will provide a safe and drug free environment. - GOAL 6: NSISD schools will promote a healthy and physically fit lifestyle. - GOAL 7: All NSISD students will graduate from high school. - GOAL 8: NSISD's student attendance rate will increase. - GOAL 9: NSISD's parental, family, and community engagement will increase throughout the district.

-DISTRICT IMPROVEMENT PLAN 2019-2020
+DISTRICT IMPROVEMENT PLAN 2020-2021